ZIMBABYE – The Trip

 MASVINGO

 ON Backpackers Rest.
-A very low-end place with dorm ($10) and single rooms ($20).
+A very low-end place with a dorm ($10) and single rooms ($20).
 No wate.
-I took a single room with shared bathroom.
+I took a single room with a shared bathroom.
 The mattress was significantly lower in the middle.
 Although hard, I had a good night’s sleep.

 Day 4 Mon May 15

 I decided to drive another route back to Bulawayo via Gweru.
 Drive on a new 4-land divided, then 2-lane for almost 100 km at 130.
 Then old pavement and eventually lots of shallow potholes.
 I picked up a young woman and her aunt going to a funeral.
 They asked me to come.
-It was outside in a family compound – singers, women cooking lunch, and most of the neighborhood standing around talking.
+It was outside in a family compound – singers, women cooking lunch, and most of the neighbourhood standing around talking.
 Zimbabweans are very social and I chatted to two groups of men.
-The ceremony started with two pastors, family and neighbors talked, they viewed the body in an open casket and I eventually left.
+The ceremony started with two pastors, family and neighbors talking, they viewed the body in an open casket and I eventually left.

 GWERU